zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 where $\sigma$ is the [specific conductivity](https://en.wikipedia.org/wiki/Electrical_resistivity_and_conductivity), $\varepsilon$ is the [electric permittivity](https://en.wikipedia.org/wiki/Permittivity), and $\mu$ is the [magnetic permeability](https://en.wikipedia.org/wiki/Permeability_(electromagnetism)) \[[6](#references) (ch.
 1.1.2), [7](#references) (ch.
 2.3), [8](#references) (ch.
 2.1)\].
 Note that the reciprocal of the permeability is used -- it is a historical accident caused by the confusion over whether $\bm{H}$ or $\bm{B}$ is the fundamental magnetic field \[[5](#references) (ch.
 36), [17](#references) (ch.
 4.9)\].

 Care must taken when transforming Eqn.
-5.2.1-5.2.3 to the time domain, since a multiplication in the frequency domain leads to a convolution in the time domain.
-There, Eqn.
-5.2.1-5.2.3 take the form
+5.2 to the time domain, since a multiplication in the frequency domain leads to a convolution in the time domain.
+Once transformed, Eqn.
+5.2.3 takes the form

 $$ \tag{5.?}
 	\bm{H}(\bm{r}, t)